 Are your legs shaking after sex?
-This is why it happens—and what to do about it
+This is why it happens—and how to ease it

 However, while very common, post-sex leg shakes won't happen to everyone.
 In the same way that turn-ons and turn-offs vary from person to person (the idea that the same thing turns us all on is one of the biggest sex myths), so will the way in which your body responds to some feel-good bedroom action.
-But, if you're wondering, 'why do my legs shake after sex', or if you experience leg shaking after an orgasm, here's the low-down on why it happens—and what you can do about it.
+But, if you're wondering, 'why do my legs shake after sex', or if you experience leg shaking after an orgasm, here's the low-down on why it happens—and what you can do about it if it bothers you.

 Why are your legs shaking after sex?